-&lt;sup>270 See Ex.
+269 See Ex.
 212 at 64-65 (EA) and Ex.
 108 at 75-76 (Joint SP/RP Application).

-fractionally prevent uninterrupted views of the surrounding landscape.
+prevent uninterrupted views of the surrounding landscape.
 The existing built environment includes roads, a railroad, transmission and distribution lines, the existing Byron Substation, small solar facilities, and wind turbines.
 There are several transmission lines within or adjacent to the Project Area that interrupt natural agricultural views.
 At least six transmission lines extend south of the existing Byron Substation and one additional line extends to the north.
 Transmission line easements between the cities of Byron and Kasson house several of the identified transmission lines, several others travel alongside U.S. Highway 14.
-Views in the area are naturally interrupted by U.S. Highway 14 immediately north of the Solar Facility, and other county and township roadways.
+Views in the area are naturally interrupted by U.S. Highway 14 immediately north of the Solar Facility, and other county and township roadways.271

-- 252. Locations where visual impacts may potentially be the greatest are adjacent to residences and along public roadways and trails.
-The solar arrays will be visible from adjacent roadways, parcels, and snowmobile trail, but given their relative low profile, and the fact they will be fenced for security, they will not be visible from significant distances. - 253.
-Byron Solar has considered the existing landscape and screening (e.g., vegetation) when siting the Project.
-Byron Solar also completed a glare analysis.
-Because of the materials used, glare and reflection should be minimal; PV panels reflect approximately three percent of the incoming sunlight when the panels are directly facing the sun. - 254.
-Operational lighting will be installed at the substation, O&M facility, and at gates and various locations along the fence line for safety and security.
+252. Locations where visual impacts may potentially be the greatest are adjacent to residences and along public roadways and trails.
+The solar arrays will be visible from adjacent roadways, parcels, and snowmobile trail, but given their relative low profile, and the fact they will be fenced for security, they will not be visible from significant distances.272

+253. Byron Solar has considered the existing landscape and screening (e.g., vegetation) when siting the Project.
+Byron Solar also completed a glare analysis.273 Because of the materials used, glare and reflection should be minimal; PV panels reflect approximately three percent of the incoming sunlight when the panels are directly facing the sun.274

+254. Operational lighting will be installed at the substation, O&M facility, and at gates and various locations along the fence line for safety and security.
 Lighting will be motion-activated and down lit to minimize impacts and effects.
-Impacts to light-sensitive land uses are not anticipated given the rural location coupled with minimal required lighting for operations. - 255.
-The EA discusses mitigation/minimization measures for visual impacts, such as through shielding the facilities from view by terrain or vegetation.
+Impacts to light-sensitive land uses are not anticipated given the rural location coupled with minimal required lighting for operations.275

+255. The EA discusses mitigation/minimization measures for visual impacts, such as through shielding the facilities from view by terrain or vegetation.
 Site-specific landscaping plans can minimize visual impacts to adjacent land uses and homes through vegetation screening, berms, or fencing.
 Byron Solar has completed visual simulations and renderings to evaluate potential visual impacts.
-Byron Solar has coordinated with adjacent landowners and has proposed a screening plan that addresses potential visual impact concerns.
-Byron Solar has committed to planting visual screening around portions of the Solar Facility.
-Specifically, Byron Solar has stated it will work with landowners with residences within 500 feet of a solar array that has direct line of sight to that solar array to incorporate vegetative buffering.
-This is consistent with Byron Solar's revisions to EERA staff's proposed special condition requiring the permittee to develop a Visual Screening Plan.
+Byron Solar has coordinated with adjacent landowners and has proposed a conceptual screening plan that addresses to address potential visual impact concerns.276 Byron Solar has committed to planting visual screening around portions of the Solar Facility.
+Specifically, Byron Solar has direct line of sight to that solar array to incorporate vegetative buffering.277 This is consistent the with Byron Solar's revisions to EERA staff's proposed special condition requiring the permittee to develop a Visual Screening Plan.278

-&lt;sup>272 See Ex.
+271 See Ex.
 212 at 48 (EA) and Ex.
 108 at 63-66 (Joint SP/RP Application).